ISISComputingGroup/ibex_developers_manual/Upgrade-Java.md

 1. Double click the installer and accept all defaults.
 1. It is possible that upgrading Java will reset the Java Auto Update setting.
 Therefore, each time you perform an upgrade, open the Java Control panel as an admin (C:\Program Files\Java\jre<version>\bin\javacpl.exe or C:\Program Files\Java\jdk<>\jre<version>\bin\javacpl.exe) and make sure that [Java Auto Update](https://www.java.com/en/download/help/java_update.xml#sched) is disabled (i.e. make sure the "Check for Updates Automatically" checkbox is unchecked).
 1. Make sure you run the instrument, either now or before you finish, so that any firewall question can be resolved as yes allow through the firewall.

+## Troubleshooting

+### I am still getting java update running

+This can be caused by an older version of java installing the update that runs on boot.
+To disable do the following:

+* Go to Windows Run box.
+* Type msconfig in the open field and press OK.
+* Windows System Configuration utility will appear.
+Go to the Startup tab on the right.
+* Look for SunJavaUpdateSched (jusched.exe) and uncheck it. ...
+* Press the OK button.
+* Right click on task icon and click cancel